virtusize/virtusize.github.io/source/integration-guide/advanced.rst

 Renaming the Global Variable
 ----------------------------

-You can choose yourself, under which global variable you want Virtusize to be available on your page.
+You can choose yourself under which global variable you want Virtusize to be available on your page.
 The default here is ``vs``.
 If this is already used on your site, then you can provide a different variable name as the last parameter to the main function.